 Sensory Seeking vs Sensory Sensitive

 Often people strive to understand what exactly the difference is between sensory seeking and sensory sensitive.
-Basically there are two ways in which people with Sensory Processing Disorder (SPD) respond.
-When people under react to sensory input, they may seek out more input.
-However when people overreact, they become easily overwhelmed and may seek out methods in which avoid the input.
+Generally, there are two ways in which people with Sensory Processing Disorder (SPD) respond to sensory input – they seek more or become sensitive to it and attempt to avoid it.

 What are the types of Sensory input?

-When we think of the term ‘sensory input’ we often refer to the commonly known five senses of sight, smell, hearing, taste and touch.
-However, there are an additional two senses that can affect people with sensory processing issues.
+When we think of the term ‘sensory input’ we often refer to the commonly known five senses – sight, smell, hearing, taste and touch.
+However, there are two additional senses that can affect people with sensory processing issues.

 One of them is the ability to sense body movement, position and balance.
 This is called proprioception.
-Sensory Seeking people might give people tight hugs or crash into things in order to feel pressure and physical contact.
-However, on the flipside, Sensory Sensitive will avoid this and try to get themselves away from those sensations.
+Those who Sensory Seek might enjoy feeling pressure and physical contact while those who are Sensory Sensitive will often avoid types of movements and things that cause physical contact to prevent themselves from feeling these sensations.

-The other sense is affiliated with spatial orientation – or knowing where your body is “in space”.
-In this essence, sensory seekers might rock back and forth, spin, swing or jump from heights.
-Sensory Sensitive people tend to be much more physically cautious.
+The second is known as spatial orientation, knowing where your body is ‘in space’.
+Overall, Sensory Seekers might enjoy rocking back and forth, spinning, swinging or jumping while those who are Sensory Sensitive may tend to be more physically cautious.

 What is Sensory Seeking?